 Conclusion:

-9V AC to 50V DC Voltage Quadrupler Circuit is very simple project and it is good for beginners also.
+To conclude, 9V AC to 50V DC Voltage Quadrupler Circuit is very simple project and it is good for beginners also, it takes 9V AC input and then it converts into around 50V DC output.

-But one thing important is its voltage regulation is not strong, so it is not good for heavy load or high current.
+Also, it multiplies the peak voltage four times, so output becomes high and therefore, it is good for high voltage and low current use; but one thing important is its voltage regulation is not strong, so it is not good for heavy load or high current.

-If we need near 50V DC from small 9V AC transformer, then this circuit is easy and good choice.
+So if we need near 50V DC from small 9V AC transformer, then this circuit is easy and good choice.